 If you are trying to build muscle you may think that you only need to eat more and train more.
 Unfortunately, it is a little more complicated than that.

-Eating more may help gain muscle, but if you are not careful then you will gain a lot of fat too, which can be difficult to lose and will definitely ruin your whole aesthetic.
+Eating more may help gain muscle, but if you are not careful then you will gain a lot of fat too.
+This can be difficult to lose and will definitely ruin your whole aesthetic.

 Read on to discover some bulking tips (read this guide for a more in-depth look at bulking effectively) that will help you to gain lean muscle with minimum fat gains.